AdrianGonz97/refined-cf-pages-action/README.md

           # Optional: Change the working directory
           workingDirectory: my-site
           # Optional: Change the Wrangler version, allows you to point to a specific version or a tag such as `beta`
+          # Specifying an empty string ('') will omit the version specifier.
           wranglerVersion: '3'
 ```